Frail Words Collapse

 Frail Words Collapse is the second studio album by American metalcore band As I Lay Dying.
 The album is their first release on the record label Metal Blade Records.
-This is also the last album to feature Evan White before his departure from the band shortly after the album's release.
+This is also the last album to feature Evan White before his departure from the band shortly after the album's release and the only album to feature Jasun Krebs as the second guitarist.
 The album features the band's signature song "Forever".
 As of April 2005, the album has sold over 118,000 copies in the United States, according to figures from Nielsen SoundScan.
 In 2020, Loudwire named the album one of the top-25 best metalcore albums of all time.

 Background

 On January 20, 2003, As I Lay Dying announced via the band's website (then hosted by the independent record label Pluto Records to which they were signed) that recording for their upcoming LP would begin on February 9.
 Due to studio scheduling conflicts, the start of recording was delayed until February 21.

 After consistent touring, on March 4, 2003, As I Lay Dying announced they'd signed with Metal Blade Records, and that they were recording their new full-length album set for a June release, titled "Frail Words Collapse."
 The band shared on March 15 that they had finished recording, and that the mastering process had begun.
 At the end of April, the band announced the release date for "Frail Words Collapse" was set for July 1, 2003.

 On April 30, the band posted two singles to the now-defunct website mp3.com, where "94 Hours" became the top-downloaded and top-streamed metal track.

 In May, the band toured with The Death Campaign in promotion of the album.
 Following the record's release the band would tour heavily over the remainder of 2003 and throughout 2004 in support of the album, touring North America with Haste in late 2003, with Every Time I Die, The Black Dahlia Murder, and Scarlet in spring 2004, as well as In Flames and Killswitch Engage in spring 2004, with Himsa, Shadows Fall, and Remembering Never in Summer 2004, and Europe in late 2004 with Lamb of God and Throwdown.